Educating for the 21st Century: Teaching English to Multilingual Students

 Course Description: You will learn to develop instructional materials and assessment tools in English language teaching in both local and global contexts.
 This course covers theory and methods behind choosing, adapting, and writing materials that are suitable for diverse populations of English language learners in a variety of academic contexts.

-Visiting students will be offered a certificate upon successful completion of all five courses.
+Students will be offered a certificate upon successful completion of all five courses.
 You can register through Summer Sessions.